 I had a child at Sutton from 6-8 and my second child is in 7th grade.
 We have had an excellent experience all-round.
 My children have both been in the accelerated program which is an entirely different experience than the mainstream program or so I hear.
 I am glad for the diversity.
 Kids need to know how to relate on all levels and this school certainly gives that opportunity.
 The only downside really is that there is a very large economically underprivileged element at Sutton mixed with an almost-equal number of kids from a lot of privilege.
 There is an enormous divide providing a perfect storm for some bad behavior.
 That's not a reason not to go.
 And not everyone from an economically challenging background exhibits bad behavior anymore than Buckhead Brats are all mannerly (and they can be the WORST).
 So it's a FANTASTIC school.
 You just have to learn some 'duck-and-dive.'
 But I highly recommend.
 It is an excellent private-school alternative.
 My 9th grader is at North Atlanta.
 So far so (very) good.

 Sutton Middle School is a public middle school in Atlanta.
-The principal of Sutton Middle School is Audrey Sofianos and can be contacted at firstname.lastname@example.org.
-1,400 students go to Sutton Middle School and identify as White, non-Hispanic; Asian/Pacific Islander; and Multiracial.
+The principal of Sutton Middle School is Audrey Sofianos, who can be contacted at firstname.lastname@example.org.
+1,400 students attend Sutton Middle School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Multiracial.
 10% of the Sutton Middle School students have "limited English proficiency."
-49% of the 1,400 students here are classified as "economically disadvantaged", and 45% get reduced lunch prices.
-The ratio of students to teachers at Sutton Middle School is 15:1.
+49% of the 1,400 students here are classified as "economically disadvantaged", and 45% have subsidized lunches.
+The student to teacher ratio at Sutton Middle School is 15:1.
 Springmont School in Atlanta is one of the nearest middle schools.

 - Ceramics sculpture

 - Video film production

 - Cross country

 - P.E. classes